AndreWohnsland/CocktailBerry/docs/addons.md

 Addons are third party extensions which may add additional features to CocktailBerry.
 Currently, addons can be triggered at:

-- `init`: At the start of the machine
+- At the start of the program
-- `cleanup`: Just before the program exits
+- Just before the program exits
-- `start`: Before a cocktail is prepared, this may also prevent the cocktail
+- Before a cocktail is prepared, this may also prevent the cocktail
-- `end`: After a cocktail is prepared
+- After a cocktail is prepared
+- Build up it's own GUI or buttons to execute other program logic

 You can use the addons to implement some exotic feature, just for you, or make it accessible for the public.
 Addons were introduced to give the user more control over specific things.